 Our bus meandered up the coast of Croatia and over the mountains into Bosnia.
 Or more correctly, I should say Bosnia and Herzegovina – the official name.
 The locals abbreviate it BiH, and I like that – or maybe just Bosnia.

 Disney couldn’t have done a better job of creating the perfect Medieval city.
-When we arrived in Dubrovnik we were incredibly surprised.
+When we arrived in Dubrovnik we were stunned.
 After reading all the guidebooks we knew that it would be scenic and interesting, but Wow!